cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 end

 // This loop won't be unrolled.
 We know it ends after 5 iterations due to the break statement,
-// but Mindcode assumes 2000 iterations, too many for the instruction limit.
+// but Mindcode assumes 2000 iterations, always reaching the instruction limit.
 for i in 0 ...
 2000
     if i > 5 break end
     print(i)